- Position: Defender

 A player who earned his status as one of the top defenders in Major League Soccer, C.J.
 Brown literally played for nothing with the only fully amateur team in the USL’s old D-3 Pro League, the San Francisco Bay Seals.
 Brown finally broke through into the professional ranks with the expansion Chicago Fire in 1998, proving his skill as a traditional defender and getting a surprise start in Bruce Arena’s first USMNT squad in November of 1998.

 Brown spent over a decade putting in solid work in Chicago.
 Season after season, he was the one constant in Chicago.
 He retired at the end of the 2010 season, joining Real Salt Lake as an assistant coach in 2011.
 At the end of the 2013 season, he took the assistant coaching job with the Chicago Fire.
 He later moved to NYCFC as an assistant.
 In 2016, he joined Orlando City as an assistant coach, leaving the club in June, 2018.
+Brown became the first coach and technical director of NISA club Chicago House in 2021.

 2003: Returned to the USMNT to play the whole game in the 2-0 win over Wales.